-You will also need to decide if the users and groups will be merged.
+You will also need to decide if the users, groups and VDCs will be merged.

 If you had different people using the master and slave OpenNebula instances, then choose not to merge users.
 In case of name collision, the slave account will be renamed to username-1.